-It is interesting how the processes of self-regulation are linked by Harvey to the economic assessment.
-The account of how individual success and failure are involved in the socialization of people in the neoliberal system, can be connected with the biopolitical analysis that Nikolas Rose develops about the "biological citizenship".
-24 The theoretical account of citizenship in the "advanced liberal countries", as Rose defines them, is inspired, again by the Foucauldian works on biopower.
+It is interesting how processes of self-regulation are linked by Harvey to the economic assessment.
+The account of how individual success and failure are involved in the process of socialization of people in the neoliberal system, can be connected with the biopolitical analysis that Nikolas Rose develops about "biological citizenship".
+The theoretical account of citizenship in the "advanced liberal countries", as Rose defines them, is inspired again by Foucauldian works on biopower.
 In The Politics of Life Itself.
-Biomedicine, Power, and Subjectivity in the Twenty-First Century Nikolas Rose speaks about "New Micropolitics of a Molecular Biology of Control", describing a shifting in the categorization/subjectivation of Races and Criminals.
-The context he delimits is the Late 21th Century, in the so called Advanced Liberal Western Democracies.
-25 The example Rose brings is about the molecularization of races and the process of optimization of the human race, starting from the foucauldian account of the racial science in the 19th and 20th Century.
-The development of the research, at that point, was highly "regulatory", it was indeed based on practices aimed at defining a "molar" level of understanding races: Censuses, classifications, to define a stable molar level, a stable body-population eugenics.
-Rose claims that a shift in the contemporary sciences can be recognized in the development of the Molecular Genomic Biology of the 21th Century, where, the comprehension and regulation of the molecular level of the race through different practices such as screenings and databases is at stake.
-This means that attention shifts from the population to a fragmented individuals, at the level of their molecular The normative discourses that enable this power-knowledge system of biological identity. subjectivation are based on "optimization", susceptibility to illness and treatibility of complex diseases.
+Biomedicine, Power, and Subjectivity in the Twenty-First Century Nikolas Rose speaks about "New Micropolitics of a Molecular Biology of Control", describing a shifting in the categorization/subjectivation of races and criminals.
+The context he delimits is the Late 21th century, in the so called advanced liberal western democracies.27

+The example Rose brings is about molecularization of races and the process of optimization of human race, starting from the foucauldian account of racial science across 19th and 20th Century.
+The development of scientific research, at that time, was highly "regulatory", it was indeed based on practices aimed at defining a "molar" level of understanding races: censuses, classifications, to define a stable molar level, a stable body-population eugenics.
+Rose claims that a shift in contemporary sciences can be recognized in the development of Molecular Genomic Biology of the 21th Century, where, the comprehension and regulation of the molecular level of race develops through different practices such as screenings and databases is at stake.
+This means that the focus of science and politics shifts from the population to a fragmented individuals, at the level of their molecular biological identity.
+The normative discourses that enable this power-knowledge system of subjectification are based on "optimization", susceptibility to illness and treatibility of complex diseases.